Information for DNA Backlog Reduction Program Grantees

 Grant Adjustment Notices

 Grant Adjustment Notices (GANs) are the mechanism by which grantees can change information in GMS about their award.
 There are several types of GANs, and each one is used for different information changes.
-Please see each section below for specific types of GANs and their respective guidance documents.
+These are detailed in section 3.5 "Adjustments to Awards" in the

 All sole source procurements in excess of $150,000 must receive prior approval from NIJ via a sole source approval GAN.
-OJP provides a sample template for sole source justification on page 54 of the OJP Financial Guide.
+OJP provides guidance onsole source justification on page 54 of the

-For awards with removable special conditions, contact the program manager with documentation when the special condition is ready for removal.
-GANs to remove special conditions can only be generated by the program manager.
+For awards with removable special conditions, contact the grant manager with documentation when the special condition is ready for removal.
+GANs to remove special conditions can only be generated by NIJ.